HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 However, with the implementation of the third merged ontology, this specific vertical stopped being relevant, as other solutions were proposed there.

-### 4.7.
-Vertical modules and customization

-The bet on SKOS as main solution for these vertical modules (instead of focusing on other models less *accepted* standard-wise, as the well-know vocabulary [Lemon](https://lemon-model.net)) has to do with customization.

-The ontological model proposed here leaves all the customizable parts of the ontology specifically within these vertical modules so stakeholders can adapt or add part of their *reality* in an easier way.

-Modifying and maintaining an ontology is not something simple or trivial, the consequences of a modification can dramatically affect the whole model ruining it.
-That is why in this proposal those ad-hoc modifications are limited to these vertical modules, so the core ontology remains always intact or at the mercy of just ontology engineers.

-With a structured model such as the one provided by SKOS, the inclusions of new concepts can be carried out in a more safe way and using a SKOS editor can be easily made by stakeholders.

-Finally, it is worth mentioning that a design pattern taken into account in this modularization was [Using SKOS Concept](http://ontologydesignpatterns.org/wiki/Community:Using_SKOS_Concept).